 A recent MCI report revealed that “average office lease length in Central London declined from 11.5 years in 2011 to 7.7 years in 2018.”
 Instead of being trapped in years long leases, organizations are opting to sign shorter lease contracts, lowering their obligations and allowing for greater financial flexibility.

-With the epidemic now in full swing, the demand for flexible leases has only increased.
+With the pandemic now in full swing, the demand for flexible leases has only increased.
 According to JLL, an average office lease in the United States fell 15% in the first five months of 2020 to seven years – and it is likely to fall farther.

 In a growing time of uncertainty, tenants are demanding more from their landlords, from increased amenities and services to better work-from-home capabilities.
 This is a trend that will continue through into the post-COVID world – it is better for lessors to be prepared now, rather than later.